 Sacral Chakra (Svadhisthana)

-The sacral chakra (Svadhisthana in Sanskrit) is responsible for our sensuality, creativity, sexual energy, emotional regulation, financial stability, and ability to feel pleasure and have fun.
+The sacral chakra (Svadhisthana in Sanskrit) is responsible for our sensuality, creativity, romantic energy, emotional regulation, financial stability, and ability to feel pleasure and have fun.
 When clear, we feel passionate, purposeful, and emotionally stable.
-Our creative juices are flowing, and we have a good sex drive.
+Our creative juices are flowing, and we have a good libido.

-If you struggle to do creative pursuits, have a low sex drive, lack purpose or direction, or have a lot of financial anxiety, cleansing this chakra could help.
+If you struggle to do creative pursuits, have a low romantic desire, lack purpose or direction, or have a lot of financial anxiety, cleansing this chakra could help.

 Solar Plexus Chakra (Manipura)